codinglabsau/laravel-sidekick/stubs/pull_request_template.md

 * Granular information about files that were changed

 ## Wrapping Up
-Have I moved my to-do item to the Review column in Basecamp?
+- [ ] Have I moved my to-do item to the Review column in Basecamp?
-Have I commented in my To-Do a link to the PR?
+- [ ] Have I commented in my To-Do a link to the PR?

-**Write your Pull Request under this line and delete the text above.**
-___